Indigenous education: Importance

-School Based Language-Immersion Models
+School-based language immersion models

-Aguilera and LeCompte (2007) compared case studies of three different language-immersion programs in schools in Alaska, Hawaii, and the Navajo Nation.
+In 2007, Aguilera and LeCompte compared case studies of three different language-immersion programs in schools in Alaska, Hawaii, and the Navajo Nation.
 They examined evidence from prior research studies, examined descriptive documents from the study participants, conducted phone interviews and email exchanges with executive directors and school district administrators, and utilized other research on language-immersion models.
 In addition to qualitative evidence, they analyzed quantitative data such as school test scores and demographic.

-Through their comparison of test data, Aguilera and LeCompte found that there was an increase in performance on state benchmark exam scores by the Ayaprun- and Dine’- immersion students.
+Through their comparison of test data, Aguilera and LeCompte found that there was an increase in performance on state benchmark exam scores by the Ayaprun- and Dine'- immersion students.
 On the flip side, there was lower performance in these schools on the norm-referenced tests.
 However, the researchers note that these tests are often biased, negatively impacting Indigenous students.
 Ultimately, the researchers did not find that one immersion model had a higher academic achievement impact on Native students than the other studies.
-However, they “agree with language experts that total immersion is a more effective approach to achieving proficiency in a Native language."
+However, they "agree with language experts that total immersion is a more effective approach to achieving proficiency in a Native language."

-Through their study, Aguilera and LeCompte (2007) examined the language nest and two-way immersion models.
-Another researcher, Lee (2007), examined “compartmentalizing” through both quantitative and qualitative measures.
+Through their study, Aguilera and LeCompte examined the language nest and two-way immersion models.
+In 2007, another researcher, Lee, examined "compartmentalizing" through both quantitative and qualitative measures.
 Quantitatively, Lee examined language levels, language usage, and lifespan experiences of Navajo students.
 Qualitatively, Lee interviewed Navajo students to learn more about their feelings and opinions on learning the Navajo language.
 Below are descriptions of the three school models used in the studies by Aguilera, LeCompte, and Lee.